 Blog - This is the module type you will use to create blogs.
 Like comic modules, you can have multiple different blogs on the same website simply by creating more blog modules.
 Blogs can be used to display persistent news feeds that aren’t attached to specific comic pages like the news posts on comics are.
 They can also be used for side pages to create things like development and news blogs, or you can even use ComicControl to publish your blog without even having a comic on your website.

 Gallery - This module can be used to display galleries of images.
 You can also input a description of that gallery that will be displayed above the images in your gallery.
 Galleries will be displayed as thumbnails that show the full sized image when clicked on.

 Text - This module can be used to display any sort of text or rich media in a page.
 This can be used to create informational side pages or small segments of text within other pages that can be easily edited.

 Storylines are the basic unit of organization available in comic modules.
 Storylines can be books, volumes, chapters, parts--whatever type of division you want to use.
 Each storyline is essentially the same, and it can either be at the top level--like a book or volume might be--or a subsection of another storyline, like a chapter in a book.
 To do this, you simply select a “parent storyline” for a storyline, which will allow you to create a hierarchy for books, chapters, acts, and so on.
 You must create at least one storyline in order to begin adding comic posts to your comic module.

-You can create, delete, rearrange, and generally manage storylines by going to the “manage storylines” page within a comic module.
+You can create, delete, rearrange, and generally manage storylines by going to the “manage comic posts and storylines” page within a comic module.
 Here, you will be able to navigate your storylines and edit their name and their place in the hierarchy, as well as the order of sub-storylines arranged within another storyline.
 This will determine how your archive is displayed and how you categorize your comics.